LinguaTechnica/forms-routing/README.md

 - add `localStorage` to persist a list of subscribers.
 - use `localStorage` for authentication.
 - refactor: DRY up your app and apply SOLID principles.

+### Troubleshooting

+**Test Errors**
+- `Can't bind to 'formControl' since it isn't a known property of 'input'.`: You probably need to update the testing module with the proper form imports.